maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="change-avarsvar-to-svaravar-convert-avarsvar-to-svaravar"></a>
 ### `CHANGE` {*avar*|*svar*} TO {*svar*|*avar*} and `CONVERT` {*avar*|*svar*} TO {*svar*|*avar*}

 The primary difference between the three main families of BASIC is the way they manipulate strings.
-In Dartmouth versions, this is accomplished with the `CHANGE` command, which takes a string and converts it a series of ASCII values in a numeric array, or takes an array and converts it to a string.
+In Dartmouth versions, this is accomplished with the `CHANGE` command, which takes a string and converts it a series of ASCII values in a numeric array, or takes a numeric array and converts it to a string.
 The length of the string is stored in the array's zero slot. `CONVERT` is the identical operation found in HP dialects.

 #### Examples:

     10 DIM X$(10)
     20 X$="SYSTEM"
     30 CHANGE X$ to X
-    40 PRINT"The ASCII codes for the string `SYSTEM` are:"
-    50 FOR I=1 TO X(0)
+    40 PRINT"The ASCII codes for the string 'hello' are: " 50 FOR I=1 TO X(0)
     60 PRINT X(I);",";
     70 NEXT I
     80 END

+This program produces:

+    The ASCII codes for the string 'hello' are: 104       101       108       108       111

 <!-- TOC --><a name="operators"></a>
 ## Operators